ethereum/EIPs/EIPS/eip-20.md

 ## Abstract

-This EIP standardizes an interface for fungible tokens within smart contracts.
+The following standard allows for the implementation of a standard API for tokens within smart contracts.
-The interface has basic transfer functionality, and allows tokens to be approved so they can be spent by another on-chain third party.
+This standard provides basic functionality to transfer tokens, as well as allow tokens to be approved so they can be spent by another on-chain third party.

 ## Motivation